Cheesecake – Emerging sub-genre attracts vinyl collectors with an eye for the ladies.

 Objectification or high art?
 Probably a little of both.

 Context is everything.
 Imagine a time before cellphones, music videos or color television.
 Recorded music was an emerging power and the beast demanded product.
-Audiophiles had to make choices between mono, stereo or quadraphonic.
+Audiophiles had to make choices between mono or stereo.
 We’re talking the 1950’s and pre-Beatles 60’s; a black and white world that grabbed it’s visceral thrills where it could.
 Enter The Cheesecake record cover.

 In the main, the fledgling record industry was run by ugly white guys.
 Many of them on the wrong side of 30.
-Many of the pre-Beatles recording artists not named Elvis or Bobby were session men, film composers, TV composers, studio arrangers and producers.
+Many of the pre-Beatles recording artists not named Elvis, Frankie or Bobby were session men, film composers, TV composers, arrangers and producers.
 They all made music that was good, bad or indifferent.
-However, one reality was clear; sticking a bald, bespectacled studio mole with nicotine teeth and goatee on the cover was box-office suicide.
+However, one reality was clear; sticking a bald, bespectacled studio mole with nicotine teeth and goatee on the cover was box-office poison.

 In a marketing move that presaged the MTV era’s obsession with female eye candy, record companies started contracting models for fashion shoots to create album covers that would stop any red blooded American male hot in his tracks and start him reaching for his wallet.
 Mary Tyler Moore paid the bills as a first call record cover model on at least half a dozen titles.
 Sometimes you got a twofer when the dish on the cover was also the main course on the vinyl platter (Julie London, Doris Day, Peggy Lee).
 Often the cover girl would have a tenuous connection with what was going on inside the cover.
 Other times, the outside cover would capture perfectly the atmosphere of the music on offer.